Women’s health and neuroscience research programme

 Study with us

-We are keen to collaborate with postgrad students who want to study how to improve health outcomes for pregnant women at master’s or doctoral level.
+We are keen to collaborate with postgrad students who want to study how to improve health outcomes for women at master’s or doctoral level.
 Our supervisors are experienced in a range of fields.

 Find out more